By Buglife’s Countries Manager Andrew Whitehouse

 A small number of unfussy and pollutant-tolerant species are able to cope with the damage that humans are doing to our planet.
 These hardy species are replacing the rich diversity of specialist species that make up the fabric of life on Earth.
 No one factor is to blame entirely, but the four main causes of insect declines are: habitat loss, pollution, introduced pathogens and non-native species, and climate change.

 Honeybees are affected by many of the issues which are harming our wild pollinators; they suffer when there aren’t enough wild flowers to collect nectar and pollen from, they can be poisoned by pesticides, and they are susceptible to disease.
-The Western honeybee is probably extinct in the wild in Europe, certainly in the UK; while wild honeybees lived in our medieval forests, and occasional colonies can still be found, these are now probably escapes rather than a wild population.
+The Western honeybee is probably extinct in the wild in Europe, certainly in the UK.
+While wild honeybees lived in our medieval forests, and occasional colonies can still be found, these are now probably escapes rather than a wild population.
 The conservation of African wild honeybees is, and any remaining European wild populations would be, a conservation priority, but domesticated honeybees are not in decline – they are probably the most numerous bee on the planet – definitely not a conservation priority.
 Efforts by beekeepers to conserve ‘native’ honeybee genotypes in captivity are laudable, but as yet it is not clear if it is possible to identify the animals they need to maintain, whether specific genomes can be conserved in modern landscapes, or if captive honeybees are any more analogous to wild honeybees than domestic cattle are to the wild Auroch.
-On the other hand many of our wild pollinators are declining and at risk of extinction.
+On the other hand, many of our wild pollinators are declining and at risk of extinction.
 In a recent study of changes in distribution of 202 British bee species, 93 species of wild bees were disappearing, but the honeybee was the third fastest expanding species, its distribution apparently spreading by 5% a year between 1971 and 2015.

-While honeybees are sometimes used a proxy for pollinator populations and the health of the countryside this is problematic.
-At a ‘population’ level the numbers of hives is directly related to the number of beekeepers and the effort they put into sustaining their hives.
+While honeybees are sometimes used as a proxy for pollinator populations and the health of the countryside, this is problematic.
+At a ‘population’ level, the numbers of hives is directly related to the number of beekeepers and the effort they put into sustaining their hives.
 This can include using pesticides to rid hives of parasites resulting from overcrowding and the international trade in infected honeybees, and feeding honeybees with sugar water to bolster their ability to overwinter.
 Their large colony size and honey stores also mean that domesticated honeybees are more robust to environmental shocks and pesticides when compared with bumblebees or solitary bees.

-Honeybees can also transfer disease to wild bees, which impacts on the health and survival of individual insects and has ecosystem wide community level effects. .
+Honeybees can also transfer disease to wild bees, which impacts on the health and survival of individual insects and has ecosystem wide community level effects.

 The increase in honeybee populations has been much greater in urban areas, with potential negative impacts on wild pollinators.
 In central London, for example, the density of honey bee colonies exceeds 10 hives/km2 (with locally more than 30 colonies/km2) – more than twice the European mean (4.2 hives/km2) and nearly eight times the UK mean density (1.3 hives/km2).
 It has been estimated that 0.83 hectares of lavender are needed to support one honeybee colony, which of course does not take into account sessional flowering (i.e. a whole season is needed to support the colony).
-The greenspaces of London, and other urban areas, are not carpeted with lavender or other sources of nectar and pollen, and the area of London greenspace required to support one honeybee colony has been estimated at 13.28 hectares.
+The greenspaces of London, and other urban areas, are not carpeted with lavender or other sources of nectar and pollen, and the area of London greenspace that is required to support one honeybee colony has been estimated at 13.28 hectares.
 The same study found that beekeeping based on current data is unsustainable in most parts of London.
 Adding more hives to city-centre rooftops or parks puts pressure on a system which is already stressed.

 That does not mean that beekeepers and bee conservationists don’t get on, we often have common agendas – for instance the British Beekeepers Association is a Buglife member organisation and the two charities often work together to protect all bees from pesticides and to make sure there are more flowers in the countryside for them to feed on.
-Indeed wild honeybees nest in hollow trees, a threatened habitat for many endangered insects across Europe, more standing ancient and veteran trees would help them all.
+Indeed, wild honeybees nest in hollow trees, a threatened habitat for many endangered insects across Europe.
+More standing ancient and veteran trees would help them all.

 However, too much focus on honeybees ignores the thousands of other creatures essential to a functioning ecosystem.
-By concentrating attention on honeybees there is a real risk that society misses the real crisis here – it is our wild pollinators that are in most urgent need of our help.
+By concentrating attention on honeybees, there is a real risk that society misses the real crisis here – it is our wild pollinators that are in most urgent need of our help.
 In addition, increasing the numbers of honeybees increases the pressures on our suffering wild pollinators and potentially disrupts ecosystems.

 What can we do?
 At Buglife we don’t want to discourage people from taking up beekeeping, it is a rewarding hobby and can be a great way to get people to think about pollination, bees and insects, but we do want to make sure that new hives are fuelled with new nectar.